-Taking a closet from disarray to decluttered is a feat all on its own, but keeping a closet clean and organized requires ongoing effort.
+Taking a closet from disarray to decluttered is a feat all on its own, but keeping a closet clean and organised requires ongoing effort.
 That doesn't mean it has to be a laborious task, though.
-Keep these tips in mind as you go forward into a well-organized, fashionable future with your wardrobe.
+Keep these tips in mind as you go forward into a well-organised, fashionable future with your wardrobe.

 When it comes to natural moth deterrents do you know which ones are most effective?
 How do you keep those pesky moths away when your nose says a big ‘No’ to using chemical mothballs in your home?